CogentRoleplayCommunity/FogentRoleplay/src/Magic/Fellcraft/Ferracraft/Ferracraft.md

 #### Absorb Fellblood: Magnetism

 Large amounts of magnetic waves can be used to absorb Fellblood.
 This can be done with near sources of large magnetic energy.

-#### Physical Resistance

-By achieving a CL 3 check, for the cost of 1 Fellblood a character may gain resistance to this element equal to the points invested in this Fellcraft.
-And for each resistance point gained, gain a weakness level to Electric damage.
-This effect has a duration of 1 hour.